ItsKruistz/material-termux-desktop/README.md

 Setup a beautiful Material Design inspired desktop in Termux (Yes, it's in Termux's shell, not in proot-distro)

 **WARNING: THIS PROJECT IS A WORK IN PROGRESS!**

-**If anyone is interested to help this project, just clone this project and do a pull request**
+**If anyone is interested to help this project, just clone this project and do a pull request for reviewing**

 # Installation